-Prior to coming to Glendale, Kocol spent four seasons (2007-2010) at Harvard-Westlake School, the final three in the capacity of Associate Head Baseball Coach.
+Prior to coaching at Glendale, Kocol spent four seasons (2007-2010) at Harvard-Westlake School, the final three in the capacity of Associate Head Baseball Coach.
 Kocol was responsible for working with hitters while running the offense and coaching the infielders.
 The HW baseball program had been a combined 1-23 in Mission League play in the two years preceding the arrival of a new staff.
-2010 proved to be a watershed for the Harvard-Westlake baseball program as the Wolverines led the Mission League in runs scored on their way to winning two playoff games- falling to eventual CIF Champion Glendora (5-3).
-The 2010 squad nearly doubled their stolen base output from the prior season, swiping a school record 116 bases at an 80% clip.
-In 2013, Harvard-Westlake won the CIF-SS DI Ttile and was named national champions by Baseball America.
+His final season at HW (2010) proved to be a watershed for the Harvard-Westlake baseball program as the Wolverines led the competitive Mission League in runs scored on their way to winning two playoff games- falling to eventual CIF Champion Glendora (5-3) in the second game ever played at O’Malley Family Field.
+The 2010 squad swiped a school record 116 bases at an 80% clip.
+In addition to his work with the varsity group, Kocol worked closely in the development of HW’s middle school component and the 2012, 2013, 2014 and 2015 graduating classes.
+In 2013, Harvard-Westlake won the CIF-SS DI Title and was named national champions by Baseball America.

-During his four year stint at Harvard-Westlake, Kocol was able to work closely with Austin Wilson (OF, Stanford), helping the relatively unknown freshman develop into arguably the top offensive high school player in the nation.
+During his four year stint at Harvard-Westlake, Kocol was able to work closely with Austin Wilson (OF, Stanford/Seattle Mariners), helping the relatively unknown freshman develop into one of the top offensive high school players in the nation.
 In 2010, Wilson capped his high school career garnering Baseball America 1st Team, ABCA-Rawlings, AFLAC and Under Armour All-American honors.

-Prior to coming to HW, Kocol was the head coach at University High School in 2006, guiding the Wildcats to a 16-12-1 record and an appearance in the L.A.
-City Section Championship playoffs- the school’s lone playoff appearance of the last 10 years.
+Prior to coming to HW, Kocol was the head coach at his alma mater University High School in 2006, guiding the Wildcats to a 16-12-1 record and an appearance in the L.A.
+City Section DI Championship playoffs.